VRConservation/confi/.ipynb_checkpoints/forward-checkpoint.md

 ## Takeaways
-For the TL;DR folks:

 - **New approach/sustainable funding**.
 Conservation finance is a relatively new approach to funding conservation projects to create more sustainable funding revenue at scale.
 - **Public-private partnerships**.
 One pathway to increasing funding sustainability is to leverage public funds with private investment.
 - **Challenges**.
 Although there are many successful examples, conservation finance has yet to scale due to innovation curves, resistance to new approaches, and bespoke solutions in each landscape where it's applied.

 ## Background
 It is impossible to ignore that our natural systems cannot withstand the fast-accelerating threats posed by climate change.
-These systems—which have long provided us clean air, clean water, flood protection, and beautiful places to recreate—need our help, and they need a lot more of it yesterday.
-In the face of these urgent climate-driven pressures, we must rapidly deliver natural infrastructure project dollars to protect biodiversity and thin forests, reintroduce fire as an ecosystem process, implement better water use technology on farms, and improve habitat in streams and wetlands.
-However, the current funding, financing, and implementation infrastructure isn’t in place to make this happen.
+These systems—which have long provided us with clean air, clean water, flood protection, and beautiful places to recreate—need our help.
+In the face of these urgent climate driven pressures, we must rapidly deliver natural infrastructure project dollars to protect biodiversity and thin forests, reintroduce fire as an ecosystem process, implement better water use technology on farms, and improve habitat in streams and wetlands.
+However, the current funding, financing, and implementation infrastructure is not in place to make this happen.

 With a clear-eyed view of these realities, we cannot simply hope that if we try harder within the structures of our conservation system, we’ll magically get bigger, faster, and better results.
 Instead of accepting good projects here and there as the best we can do, we must set quantifiable targets, intentionally organize our funding, tools, and partners around delivering the projects that can best achieve those targets, and harness the power of finance and capital to catapult projects forward.
 Simply put, we need a system capable of adding one or two more zeros worth of project areas (and funds supporting them) in each watershed, or we’ll never catch up.